Essencesei/Reflection-Sphere/README.md

 - Next.js
 - Prisma
-- PostgreSQL
+- MongoDb

 ### Acknowledgements

-This project utilizes Next.js for the frontend, Prisma as the ORM, and PostgreSQL as the database management system.
+This project utilizes Next.js for the frontend, Prisma as the ORM, and MongoDb as the database management system.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).